Brunette Bombshell Niece Waidhofer Shows Off Hourglass Figure In White Leather Lingerie

-Niece Waidhofer showed off her famous hourglass figure to her 1.6 million Instagram fans on Tuesday, April 7, when she took to the popular photo-sharing app to post a snapshot of herself rocking a skimpy lingerie.
+Niece Waidhofer showed off her famous hourglass figure to her 1.6 million Instagram fans on Tuesday, April 7, when she took to the popular photo-sharing app to post a snapshot of herself rocking skimpy lingerie.

-The photo captured Waidhofer lying on a bed as she held the camera above her head, focusing in on her body, particularly her chest.
-The model rocked a lingerie set in white leather.
+The photo captured Waidhofer lying on a bed as she held the camera above her head, focusing on her body, particularly her chest as she rocked a white leather lingerie set.
 The top featured a corset-like structure with a zipper running down the front.
 The corset boasted a low neckline that sat low on her chest, pushing against it to enhance her cleavage even more.

-On her lower body, Waidhofer had on matching bottoms that included a similar zipper in the front that created a slight opening.
+On her lower body, Waidhofer wore matching bottoms that included a similar zipper in the front, creating a slight opening.
 The bottoms also had extra straps that were placed high on her sides.
 According to the geotag, the photo was taken in Houston, Texas.

-Waidhofer paired her sexy photo with a lengthy caption in which she told her followers that her nose ring is fake, joking that it goes well with everything else about body.
+Waidhofer paired her photo with a lengthy caption in which she told her followers that her nose ring is fake, joking that it goes well with everything else about her body.
 She then discussed her mental health struggles, making another joke that the antidepressants and other medication she takes might be making her personality fake as well.

 View this post on Instagram